Global-Chem/global-chem/academic/paper.md

 # Philosophy

+### Flexible Chemistry Graph Networks

+Global-Chem uses a directory and sub-directory system to organize files as we, the community, see fit.
+If you, the users, would like to build your own graph enetworks

 ### General Artificial Intelligence

 CGenFF and SMILES are built on the same language philosophy yet are independent of each other.
 Global-Chem serves as a basis generator in combining the languages into something is intuitive to read.
 CurlySMILES is a subset language of SMILES used to embed a meta data next to a alpha element character for example "C" which means carbon can be read as "C{CG2R61}" a aromatic benzene sp2 carbon.
 When applying this feature to a more complex molecule we can see how the new bridged language unfolds.
 We suggest a new language based that contains both CGenFF Atom-Types and SMILES based on scientific inclusion not exclusion (92):